dreilly369/PyzanoFSIC/README.md

 # PyzanoFSIC
-Pyzano FS Integrity Checker is a tool for monitoring the integrity of a computer's File System.
+Pyzano FS Integrity Checker is an experimental tool for monitoring the integrity of a computer's File System.
 It recursively scans directories for files.
 It then takes the hash value of the files binary data and compares it to the last known hash for that file.
 It has several features such as:
 * Store Binary backups of important files and programs (see limitations)
 * Restore Files and folders from the backups
 * Monitor System tables and binaries for rootkit changes